bourgeois-radical/speech4tracking/README.md

 <details>
   <summary><b><i>Text interface (cl_user_interface.py):</i></b></summary>
 <ul>
-    <li>To implement a stable method for hypothesis testing (for each feature: systolic, diastolic, heart rates)</li>
+    <li>Implement a stable method for hypothesis testing (for each feature: systolic, diastolic, heart rates)</li>
-    <li>Add time frame / accepted time gap for hypothesis testing: if a user takes 'pure' measurements daily at 10 a.m.,
+    <li>Add a time frame / accepted time gap for hypothesis testing: if a user takes 'pure' measurements daily at 10 a.m.,
-then he should be allowed to take affected measurements under a reasonable time frame (from 9 to 11 a.m. for instance).
+then they should be allowed to take affected measurements within a reasonable time frame (e.g., from 9 to 11 a.m.).
 If this condition is not satisfied, the app should warn that the t-test results may become untrustworthy</li>
-    <li>Allow user to specify data stemp manually</li>
+    <li>Allow the user to specify data stamps manually</li>
-    <li>Audio input in other languages (German, Russian, Japanese etc.)</li>
+    <li>Support audio input in other languages (German, Russian, Japanese etc.)</li>
     <li>Add more patterns for voice input (like "132 over 77" etc.)</li>
-    <li>A user provides his age and the app automatically adjusts the following parameters: F0, shimmer and jitter
-(especially useful for elderly people) for more accurate recognition</li>
+    <li>Enable the user to provide their age, allowing the app to automatically adjust parameters such as F0, shimmer, and jitter for more accurate recognition, especially useful for elderly people</li>
-    <li>A user provides a few supervised inputs (speech and its text target) so that the ASR model can be fine-tuned for
-each user (definitely possible with Whisper)</li>
+    <li>Allow the user to provide a few supervised inputs (speech and its text target) so that the ASR model can be fine-tuned for each user (potentially achievable with Whisper)</li>
-<li>Provide a user interface with fewer instructions (for users, who got used to the app)</li>
+    <li>Provide a user interface with fewer instructions for users who have become accustomed to the app</li>
-    <li>Automatic generation of reports for doctor (in PDF or whatever)</li>
+    <li>Implement automatic generation of reports for doctors (in PDF or another format)</li>
-    <li>Unit tests for each method, not only for pattern recognizers!!!!
-e.g. if there is no systolic, diastolic or heart rate (a user simply didn't pronounce any of them), then None will be returned
-#  and NumPy's mean cannot be calculated with None (this Error must be fixed!).
-More unit-tests!!</li>
+    <li>Introduce unit tests for each method, not only for pattern recognizers.
+For example, if there is no systolic, diastolic, or heart rate (a user simply didn't pronounce any of them), then `None` will be returned, and NumPy's mean cannot be calculated with `None`.
+This error must be fixed.
+More unit tests are needed!</li>
 </ul>
 </details>